AntiPwr/AntiPwr.github.io/root/wiki/Lavinho.md

 - You may wield a cutlass, which is a rapier but with slashing damage instead of piercing damage.
 - Deus ex machina faith (Possible Development)
-- Return of Malgasta to Hacienda Band Contact (Possible Reward)
+- Return of Malgasta to Hacienda Band Contact (Possible reward of about 3000g)
+-